-It’s a wild time, and the last thing you need is health information or perspective from an inbound marketing firm, so we’ll skip that and send you straight to the CDC for any vital information.
+It’s a wild time, and the last thing you need is health information or perspective from an inbound marketing firm when it comes to COVID-19, so we’ll skip that and send you straight to the CDC for any vital information.
 There are plenty of smart, responsible medical professionals who can help you through this.

 But we do want to address how we’re handling things for our clients at NgageContent.